Yankees vs. Reds Player Props Betting Odds

 Judge Stats

-- Aaron Judge has seven doubles, 12 home runs, 23 walks and 28 RBI (36 total hits).
-He's also swiped three bases.
+- Aaron Judge has put up 37 hits with seven doubles, 13 home runs and 24 walks.
+He has driven in 29 runs with three stolen bases.

-- Judge brings a six-game streak with at least one hit into this contest.
-During his last 10 outings he is batting .324 with two doubles, six home runs, nine walks and 14 RBI.
+- Judge has picked up at least one hit in seven straight games.
+During his last 10 games he is batting .342 with two doubles, seven home runs, nine walks and 13 RBI.

 Judge Recent Games